A set of letters or numbers representing the geographic location of a point in the plane of the Earth.

 Most geocoding professionals will agree that geocoding is a relative term, depending upon the specific application and desired output.
 For example, when geocodes are used for HMDA/CRA Compliance, a high degree of precision on as many records as possible is required; the use of geocodes for marketing purposes and/or basic analysis may allow for lower precision and completeness levels.
 Selecting the right geocoding solution requires careful consideration of the purpose, expected volume and frequency of processing, the desired degree of precision and the immediacy of the results.

 RATA Associates, LLC has specialized in providing geocoding services since 1987 and today is the leading provider of outsourced geocoding services to the financial services industry.
-Using a proprietary process, RATA leverages 10 proprietary and commercially-available geocoding data sources organized in a 13-step process against one another for every address we geocode in order to derive the highest precision result possible.
+Using a proprietary process, RATA leverages a dozen proprietary and commercially-available geocoding data sources organized in a 13-step process against one another for every address we geocode in order to derive the highest precision result possible.
 RATA's services offer several geocoding solutions designed to provide cost-effective geocoding services tailored to the customer's requirements.

 If you are looking for a geocoding solution, RATA is ready and willing to help you identify the geocoding solution that most cost-effectively meets your business purpose.
 When you choose RATA as your geocoding solution, you can rest assured that you have made the right decision.
 RATA's highly skilled professional staff geocodes millions of address records every year; there's simply no substitute for that kind of experience.
 So whichever geocoding solution you choose, you will get the best value for your budget dollar.
 Guaranteed!